AndresDiagoM/my-store/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## Online Deploy on GitHub Pages

+Using this command: `ng build --output-path docs --base-href /my-store/`, you can deploy the project on GitHub Pages.
+You can visit the online version of this project on [GitHub Pages](https://andresdiagom.github.io/my-store/).

 ## Online Deploy on StackBlitz

 You can visit the online version of this project on [StackBlitz](https://angular-ueh89u.stackblitz.io).